 - Foods high in fat and sugar will reach a higher temperature, and will heat faster than other foods.
 Heavy, dense foods, such as meat and potatoes, require a longer cook time than the same size of a light, porous food, such as cake.

 Is the cooking power set properly?

-- See “Microwave Cooking Power” section of the Use and Care Guide.
+- See “Microwave Cooking Power” section of the Owner's Manual.